artasparks/gpub/README.md

 Currently, I am working to support generating books in 3 formats: PDF (for print), GoBooks (SmartGo), and EPub (Ebooks).

-GPub that relies on the same logic that [Glift](http://www.gliftgo.com) uses.
-This library (called [glift-core](https://github.com/Kashomon/glift-core)) is is responsible for providing an understanding of go files and generated a flattened representation of a go position, while GPub is responsible for generating an intermediate representation and for the ultimate rendering diagrams for print

 ### Installation

 1. Install [LaTeX](http://www.latex-project.org/)